ssrome/100-days-of-code/log.md

 **Today's Progress:** JavaScript exercises https://twitter.com/saromsaweb/status/1103423318315683840

-**Thoughts:** This was very well needed One exercise proved I needed these refreshers as it took me longer to solve than it should of.
+**Thoughts:** This was very well needed as one exercise proved I needed these refreshers.
+It took me longer to solve than it should of.

 ### Day 88: March 7, 2019

 **Today's Progress:** JavaScript objects https://twitter.com/saromsaweb/status/1103795744446836739

-**Thoughts:**
+**Thoughts:** Feeling the benefits of these refreshers.

+### Day 89: March 8, 2019

+**Today's Progress:** More JavaScript exercises https://twitter.com/saromsaweb/status/1104166071404281856

+**Thoughts:** Unfortunate that I'm not going to be able to do anything tomorrow as I'm away but hopefully I can go back to my projects for the last leg of the challenge.